Warrior Ways Training Center

 Martial Arts of the Samurai and Ninja of Ancient Japan - Emmaus, PA

 The Dojo and Martial Art System

 The Lehigh Valley Bujinkan Dojo, located in Emmaus, PA is a training hall for those students seeking authentic quality training in the ancient Japanese warrior arts of the Samurai and the Ninja.
-The system of martial arts is actually comprised of 9 lineages collectively called Bujinkan Budo Taijutsu which is headed by Masaaki Hatusmi the current "Soke" located in Noda City Japan.
-The Sensei for our dojo here in Emmaus is Matt Norton, a 4th Dan Blackbelt in the system and a direct student of 15th Dan Shihan, Kyle Hayes of the Bujinkan Orange County Dojo in Mission Viejo, CA.
+The system of martial arts is actually comprised of 9 lineages collectively called Bujinkan which is headed by Masaaki Hatusmi the current "Soke" located in Noda City, Japan.

-Sensei Norton is a licensed Shidoshi (5th degree black belt instructor).
-He has been training in the Bujinkan system for 18 years and has been instructing for 13 years.
-In addition to the warrior arts of the Bujinkan he has also trained in Taekwondo, Kung Fu, and Boxing earlier in life and has a broad perspective of the fighting arts.
-He also served as an officer in the United States Marine Corps for 8 years both active duty and reserve status and draws on that experience frequently when teaching methods of tactics, strategy, firearms and methods of cover and concealment.
-Sensei Norton also is fortunate to be a husband and father which allows him to appreciate the balance required between family obligations and training demands.
+Sensei Matt Norton is a licensed Shidoshi (5th degree black belt instructor).
+He has been training in the Bujinkan system for 21 years and has been instructing for 16 years.
+In addition to the warrior arts of the Bujinkan he has also trained previously in Taekwondo, Kung Fu, and Boxing earlier in life and has a broad perspective of the fighting arts.
+He also served as an officer in the United States Marine Corps for 8 years both active duty and reserve and draws on that experience when appropriate in teaching methods of tactics, strategy, firearms as well as methods of cover and concealment.
+Additionally Sensei Norton attended the Tracker School run by Tom Brown Jr. to develop a more comprehensive understanding of primitive skills and outdoor survival.
+He is also fortunate to be a husband and father which allows him to appreciate the balance required between family obligations and training demands.

 Training Hall and Atmosphere